Call For Proposals

 In a 45-minute roundtable, selected participants (often experts in a given field) engage in a focused discussion on a specific theme with one or more facilitators guiding or moderating the dialogue.
 Roundtables should be proposed as full panels, but with the full time used for discussion among presenters and audience members.
 Roundtable discussion proposals should include a list of talking points, discussion questions attendees may be asked to consider, and an explanation of the practical relevance of the discussion.

 Workshop sessions will consist of 90 minutes of interactive presentation and collaborative work with the audience.
 We encourage workshop facilitators to include both academic and non-academic stakeholders for community writing.
 Thus, successful workshop proposals will provide a theoretical background, a discussion of community context, a presentation of fruitful collaboration, and practical tasks for the audience that the workshop panel might facilitate.
 Experts lead interactive and educational sessions designed to help attendees learn new skills and processes that they can apply in their own lives and neighborhoods and at their own institutions or places of work.
 Past workshops have included sessions on fundraising, organizing activism, contemplative practice, and building relationships between college and community.

 Creative Displays and Performances

 Proposals for all formats should be 250-500 words.
-The proposal portal will open in December, 2020.
+The proposal portal will open in early January, 2021.
 Submission deadline is February 5, 2021.
 To submit a proposal or find conference information, visit the conference website: www.communitywriting.org.
 Check back regularly for updates.